 There are two realities concerning the attention factor of learning motivation.
 First, attention must be gained.
 Incentives and rewards are often the force behind this factor, and the learner sees the value of taking part in what is being presented.
 The key, however, is not that the attention of the learner has been captured but that the motivation to learn keeps the attention of the learner so that he or she completes the process of learning all the way to the point of success.
 This ultimately means that what is promised must be delivered.

 In a world where electronic media is the highest quilt ever known to man and in an age where we have more computing power in our cellular phones than was on the Apollo 13 missions, we must not pretend that the learners in an electronic environment are expecting anything less than excellence in our design and delivery of information.
 The 21st Century learner demands activities that speak to perception and inquiry and must have enough variability that it remains compelling.
 Without these things, the dropout rates will increase.

 - What can you do to grab the learner's attention?
 Get inspired: Create Your eLearning Course to Grab Your Learner's Attention Faster

 - Which strategies can you use to keep their attention?
 Read more here: 10 Things That Learners Pay Attention To (And How to Use Them in eLearning)

-So the charge of the e-learning designer is to be sure that the objectives of the course being written match the needs of the learners that will be taking the course.
-This simple rule is so often broken because the analysis of the needs of the learner or even of the learner herself is not deeply considered and so relevance becomes an issue that creates failure for the learner and the designer.
-Without a needs and learner analysis, it is futile to design courses.
+So the role of the e-learning designer is to ensure that the course objectives match the needs of the learners.
+This simple rule is so often broken because the analysis of the needs of the learner or even of the learner herself is not deeply considered and so relevance becomes an issue that creates a waste of time both for the learner and the designer.
+Without a needs and learner analysis, it is futile to design eLearning courses.